 Once you have found the right caregiver for you, make sure that you undertake a thorough investigation into their references and credentials.
 Agencies will do this, but you should doublecheck and triplecheck: sadly, there are many criminals who make a living masquerading as caring professionals with the intention of defrauding and stealing from those who employ them.
 It’s particularly useful to check references from previous employers and, if they are local, getting in touch with them and asking if you can talk about how satisfied they were with the caregiver’s services.

 Every caregiving agency is obliged to have full insurance, and any independent health caregiver should consider taking insurance out too.
-Visit this website for a full explanation of the types of insurance available and what it will cost.
+Visit this page for a full explanation of the types of insurance available and what it will cost.